bl4ck5un/Town-Crier/src/Enclave/scrapers/README.txt

 	       	0x20 - 0x40 uint64 unix_epoch
  		Output:
  			32 byte- delay time in epoch time
- 			//If the flight has not departed yet then returns 0
+ 			Note: If the flight has not departed yet then returns 0

+ 	UPSTracking:
+ 		Input:
+ 			0x00 - 0x20 string tracking number
+ 		Output:
+ 			32 byte integer, indicating the status of the Package, the ints are, -1  - ERROR
+				0  - PACKAGE_NOT_FOUND,
+				1  - ORDER_PROCESSED,
+				2  - SHIPPED,
+				3  - IN_TRANSIT,
+				4  - OUT_FOR_DELIVERY,
+				5  - DELIVERED,